How Can Airlines Use Advanced RFID Technology to Track Equipment & Parts?

 "My name is Ken Lorow from Delta Airlines.
 I’ve been working here for 37.5 years.
 10 to 12 years ago, I had the opportunity to work with Dave Brown and his team from Aerospace Software Development (ASD), so I just recently became a customer of Descartes.
 In 2013, we began a process of tagging our aircraft wheels.
 If anybody's ever heard of ‘Snowmageddon’ in Atlanta, that was the day that it shut down Atlanta, and Dave and I were freezing in the middle of a concourse.
 There was no sunshine, [we were] freezing tagging wheels, and we turned around and realized we were locked in and snowed in, and that began the journey with ASD.”

 “On the logistics side of the house, that was kind of self-serving, but a very easy [usecase] to track parts.
 [The solution] ties into the tool system knowing where the parts are, such as the circuit breaker collars.
 If you lose one, you're able to use RFID to locate it.
 And so that's lockout tag out.
-Kanban are expendable material, and it matters that you have a big $200,000 computer and you need to know where it is.
+Kanban are expendable material, and it matters when we have a big $200,000 computer and you need to know where it is.
 That's great, but a 50-cent washer could also cause an aircraft to be delayed.
 Every part is critical to the operation of an airplane.
 If you don't have that 50-cent washer, that matters also, and that could cause a shut down or cause a delay.”

 How Can RFID Assist with Inventory Management?